Description of the low-level network protocol

 The fixed part of the header is sufficient to interpret the data as a feature vector of length nchans, which is sampled at regular intervals (fsamp).
 Additional information that are system specific such as channel names for EEG/MEG, or calibration values (in case the EEG/MEG data type is int16 or int32) are not represented in the fixed part of the header.
 In order to transmit this type of extended header information, one needs to use the backwards-compatible extension of chunks (see at the bottom of this page).

 For this request, the buffer server will only return a fixed 8-byte message consisting of the already known version;command;bufsize triple.
 If the request was successful, the returned command will have the value 0x104 for PUT_OK.
-Otherwise, for example if the server could not allocated the required memory, command will contain the value 0x105 (=261) for PUT_ERR.
+Otherwise, for example if the server could not allocate the required memory, command will contain the value 0x105 (=261) for PUT_ERR.
 Since there is no additional information attached to the response, bufsize should be 0.
 Every other response means that a communication error occurred and should be treated as such.

 Example

 Suppose you want to write header information that corresponds to a NIFTI-1 file for transmitting fMRI scans.
 For this you could pick the dedicated NIFTI-1 chunk type (FT_CHUNK_NIFTI1=5), the length of which is always 348 bytes.
-Lets assume the data is given as 16-bit integers (DATATYPE_INT16=6), the sampling frequency is 0.5 Hz (for a repetition time of 2 sec.) and that your volumes contain 64x64x20 = 81920 voxels.
+Lets assume the data are given as 16-bit integers (DATATYPE_INT16=6), the sampling frequency is 0.5 Hz (for a repetition time of 2 sec.) and that your volumes contain 64x64x20 = 81920 voxels.
 The complete request would then look like this

 message definition (request) fixed header definition NIFTI-1 chunk